amd/aocl-data-analytics/README.md

 * In your powershell type devenv .\AOCL-DA.sln /build "Debug" to build the solution (change to Release as appropriate)

-8. Depending on your particular environment variables, the compiled executables may only work if the Blis and Flame dlls are in the same directory so you might need to copy AOCL-LibBlis-Win-MT-dll.dll and AOCL-LibFlame-Win-MT-dll.dll into, for example, C:\path\to\aocl-da\build\tests\gtests\Debug
+8. Depending on whether BLAS/LAPACK libraries are on your PATH, the compiled executables may only work if the BLAS and LAPACK dlls are in the same directory so you might need to copy AOCL-LibBlis-Win-MT-dll.dll and AOCL-LibFlame-Win-MT-dll.dll into, for example, C:\path\to\aocl-da\build\tests\gtests\Debug

 9. Use ctest in your powershell/command prompt window to run the tests